Calverton, Nottinghamshire: Demographics

+At the 2021 census.
+7,282 residents were reported within the civil parish.
+This was a 3% increase from the 2011 census, which counted a population of 7,076, of whom, according to the Office for National Statistics:

+Community

+Local facilities and amenities include a working mens club, public houses, playgrounds, sports grounds, children's centre, library, shopping precinct, medical centre, post office, miners welfare centre, caravan park, church and cemetery, leisure centre, village hall, art gallery, war memorial and industrial estate.

+Landmarks

+Conservation

+Calverton parish contains 17 listed buildings that are recorded in the National Heritage List for England.
+Of these, St Wilfrid's Church is listed at Grade II*, the others are at Grade II and comprise houses and cottages including former knitters' cottages, a former hosiery factory, a war memorial, along with farmhouses and associated structures.

+Education

+Calverton has a secondary-level school, Colonel Frank Seely Academy in the centre of the village.
+Primary and infant schools include Sir John Sherbrooke Junior, St Wilfrids CofE, Salterford House and Manor Park Infant and Nursery.

+Religious sites

 Church of St. Wilfrid

-St Wilfrid's church seems to date, for the most part, from the fourteenth century, when it may have been reconstructed with material from an older building.
+St Wilfrid's is an Anglican church that seems to date, for the most part, from the fourteenth century, when it may have been reconstructed with material from an older building.

 The nave and tower were rebuilt in 1760–63, and over the west door is a commemorative stone 'Mr. Pugh, Vicar, Saml.
 Pugh, Ino.Barrett, Church Wardens, Wm.Barrett, mason'.
 In 1835 the chancel was reconstructed, and in 1881 the whole church was restored.

-An organ chamber was built in 1888 and an annexe in 1962.

 The nave has the somewhat unusual form of a wide parallelogram 42 feet 8 inches long and 37 feet 2 inches wide, of one span and with no traces of any arcades.
 The chancel arch is not in the centre of the east wall of the nave, but about five feet nearer to the north side.
 This has led to the suggestion that when the building was rebuilt in the 1760s, the south wall of the nave was moved further south to enlarge the building.

-On the west wall of the ringing chamber, at second-storey level, is a sandstone carving, on its side, of a man apparently digging, while on the west wall of the clock chamber, at third-storey level, is a collection of nine sandstone panels believed to represent the occupations of the seasons.
-Seven of these stones are voussoir-shaped, and may have formed part of a band of ornament nine inches wide on the architrave of an arch in the earlier pre-fourteenth century building.
-Similar depictions of country activities may be seen on the fonts at Burnham Deepdale in Norfolk, and Brookland in Kent.

 Carved into the capital of the north jamb is a small, 3" by 4", panel containing a three-quarter length depiction of a bearded bishop together with another figure.
 It is perhaps St Wilfrid himself, either with a newly baptised convert or, as the freeing of slaves was a distinguishing feature of the bishop's career, in the act of manumission.